Queens Truck Accident Lawyer

 Poor Vehicle Maintenance

-Truck drivers and the companies who employ them are required to inspect their trucks and perform any necessary maintenance on them before taking their rigs on the road.
+Truck drivers and the companies who employ them must inspect their trucks and perform any necessary maintenance on them before taking their rigs on the road.
 Improper or rushed checks can lead to missed problems that can end catastrophically for others on the road.

 A common maintenance issue is insufficiently-filled tires or driving with tires that have too little tread.
 Blowouts can happen when either of these factors is present.
 They occur when tires burst and then rapidly lose pressure.
 When this happens, tires can come completely off the wheels (usually in pieces) and fly into the air, creating dangerous obstacles for other drivers when they land.
 Tire pieces can also collide with the windshields of other vehicles.
 When a truck driver experiences a tire blowout, his truck becomes more difficult to control, increasing the likelihood of a collision.

 Failing to properly maintain a truck can also result in a lost load.
-Improperly-secured loads may be thrown from the truck when the driver makes sudden or sharp turns.
-When the contents of a truck end up in the road, it creates dangerous conditions for other drivers who may collide with it or be forced to make sudden adjustments to avoid the debris.
+Sudden or sharp turns may throw improperly-secured loads from the truck.
+When the contents of a truck end up in the road, it creates dangerous conditions for other drivers.
+Drivers may collide with these loads or make sudden and disastrous adjustments trying to avoid the debris.
 Those adjustments may involve veering into other lanes or across the center line and an impact with other passenger vehicles.

 Truck Driver Fatigue